 - Check if there are accessories available (specialty presser feet, guides…) and a place to put them away while you switch to another stitch;

-- Ask the dealer about which needles do you need do buy: serger’s needles (or even industrial needles, with all round shank) which are both built to resist to the fast speed you’re going to use them (around 1500 stitches/minute… which is 25 stitches each single second, if math is unquestionable!) or regular sewing machine needles (which in turn are easier to found and comes in several dimensions and for various fabrics)
+- Ask the dealer about which needles do you need to buy: serger’s needles (or even industrial needles, with all-round shank) which are both built to resist to the fast speed you’re going to use them (around 1500 stitches/minute… which is 25 stitches each single second, if math is unquestionable!) or regular sewing machine needles (which in turn are easier to found and comes in several dimensions and for various fabrics)

 My conclusions: do your tests at local dealers, then buy online to save some bucks.
 Consider asking your local dealers how do they manage maintenance after purchase: some of them may choose not to fix your machine if you haven’t bought it from theme.

 … and now?
 Go and do your homework: choose your first serger right ahead… and read my twin post on SoSewEasy about your must-have #1 serger features!